 The purpose of the Surface Movement Radar is to maximize safety in airports.

-Besides the new Beijing Airport, a total of +120 international airports around the globe are equipped with Terma SMR radars.
+A total of plus 130 international airports around the globe operate Terma SMR radars.

 Meet Terma at World ATM Congress 2019 in Madrid, Spain